ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/acls.md

 Optional: Yes | Default: false

 A boolean value, accepting either `true` or `false` (note: no quotes in json!).
-By default, the Domain Management module will complain about an object not existing when assigning an access rule to an object that ... well, doesn't exist.
+By default, the Domain Management module will complain about an object not existing when defining an acl for an object that ... well, doesn't exist.
 Setting `Optional` to `true` will make it ignore it instead.